Cray-HPE/docs-csm/operations/security_and_authentication/Change_Credentials_on_ServerTech_PDUs.md

 **NOTE:** This procedure does not update the default credentials that RTS uses for new ServerTech PDUs added to a system.
 To change the default credentials, follow the [Update default ServerTech PDU Credentials used by the Redfish Translation Service](Update_Default_ServerTech_PDU_Credentials_used_by_the_Redfish_Translation_Service.md) procedure.

-**NOTE:** ServerTech PDUs running firmware version `8.0q` or greater must have the password of the `admn` changed before the JAWS rest API functions as expected
+**NOTE:** ServerTech PDUs running firmware version `8.0q` or greater must have the password of the `admn` changed before the JAWS rest API functions as expected.

 ## Prerequisites

 - The Cray command line interface \(CLI\) tool is initialized and configured on the system.
 - The PDU is accessible over the network.
-A PDU can be reachable by its hostname, but not discovered by HSM.
+A PDU can be reachable by its xname hostname, but may not yet be discovered by HSM.
-- PDUs are Made by ServerTech
+- PDUs are made by ServerTech.

     ```bash
     ncn-m001# PDU=x3000m0